Nukesor/collatz_conjecture/README.md

 ### Data Structures and Channels

-**Task Dequeue**
+**Atomic u128 counter**

-This queue is used to distribute tasks between the worker pool.
+This counter is used to distribute tasks in the worker pool.
-Each worker is responsible to get the next task by itself, by simply popping the next element from the dequeue.
+Each worker is responsible to get the next task by itself, by simply incrementing this counter.

 **Result Channel**